brainhack-school2022/sutterlin_project/README.md

 ## Background

 Pain is a multi-dimensional experience involving emotional, sensory and motivational aspects.
 Hypnosis is one intersting psychological tool among many others (like placebo or meditation) that have been shown to effectively modulate pain.
-Verbal suggestions are an important component of hypnosis and are defined as verbal instructions that are intended to change or induce a cognition, behavior or sensory experience.
+Verbal suggestions are an important component of hypnosis and are defined as verbal instructions that intend to change or induce a cognition, behavior or sensory experience.
 In the case of pain, suggestions can be hyperalgesic or hypoalgesic, and are intended to increase or decrease pain, respectively.
 Verbal suggestions to reduce pain can reduce or amplify the brain activity evoked during painful experiences (e.g. during the administration of electrical shocks).

 Studies show that the experience of pain is not correlated with spatially restricted brain activity, but rather is the result of activity in several regions (e.g. anterior mid-Cingulate Cortex, insula, thalamus, somatosensory cortex).
 Given the distributed nature of brain activity during the experience of pain, multivariate pattern analyses seem to be a good approach to study the subjective experience of pain.
 In order to better understand how verbal instructions (such as hyper/hypoalgesia) are integrated by the brain and then result in a modulation of brain activity during the administration of painful stimuli, this project aims to decode pain-related brain activity and identify activation patterns that predict a specific type of verbal suggestion.

 ## Tools